QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/data/index.md

 <div class="row row-cols-md-2"><div>

 When using Activities or Fragments, you will usually want to store some data.
-For instance, the user checked some option in the previous activity, and you want to keep track of it.
+For instance, the user checked some options in the previous activity, and you want to keep track of it.

 It's even more needed as [many scenarios lead to an Activity being destroyed](../_general/index.md), so you may have to save data to load it back, for instance, when the user rotates the screen.
 </div><div>